guozhong-li/GraphComp/README.md

 a WGAN model from our private Red Sea data to generate synthetic data with similar characteristics

-> Illustration of real and synthetic temperature data
+> Illustration of real and synthetic red sea temperature data

 | real | synthetic |
 |---|---|